Sales & Support: +1 (480) 360-6463

 Public Relations Director Requirements:

-• Bachelor’s degree in public relations, advertising. marketing or similar field
+• Bachelor’s degree in public relations, and advertising. marketing or similar field

 • A Master’s degree is a plus